Output Sounds Polished But Is Not Actionable

 If it still fails

-3. Switch to a multi-step workflow: first prompt extracts facts, second prompt produces the action plan from facts.
+3. Split into a multi-step workflow: the first prompt extracts facts, the second produces the action plan from those facts.

-4. For repeated tasks, build a JSON-schema-enforced action-plan template at the API level.
+4. For repeated tasks, enforce a JSON-Schema action-plan template at the API level with native structured outputs (Step 2).

 Prevention